Saint Paul Parks and Recreation Rules and Regulations were last updated and approved by the Saint Paul Parks and Recreation Commission in 2021.

 g.
 Balloons, and the use of music instruments or other devices which are audible to the general public are not allowed.

 h.
-Bicycles, skis, in-line skates, skateboards, scooters or any other type of self propelled or motorized vehicle or equipment are NOT allowed in the Como Park Zoo and Marjorie McNeely Conservatory area.
-Motorized wheelchairs are allowed under ADA requirements.
+Bicycles, skis, in-line skates, skateboards, scooters or any other type of self propelled or motorized vehicle, scooter, or equipment are NOT allowed in the Como Zoo and Marjorie McNeely Conservatory area.
+The lawful use of motorized wheelchairs and mobility scooters is allowed.

 i.
 Tripods, selfie sticks, easels, and other artistic or photographic paraphernalia besides sketch books and handheld cameras are not allowed.